-- There were primary and secondary offset zones at FX-4. - The primary offset had "about" 5 feet or right lateral offset. - The secondary offset had "about" 2 to 3 feet of right lateral offset. - The zone of deformation of the western (secondary) offset zone was about 70 feet wide.
+- There were primary (FX-4) and secondary offset (FX-4N) zones at Site 8. - The primary offset had "about" 5 feet (as measured by the pipe offset) to 6.9 feet (as measured by the fence offset) of right lateral offset. - The secondary offset had "about" 2 to 3 feet of right lateral offset. - The zone of deformation of the western (secondary) offset zone was about 70 feet wide.